-Some of the most interesting activities in which the agents participate include shadowing a local leader, attending local judicial trials and observing legislative and committee sessions at the Capitol.
+Some of the most interesting activities in which the agents participate include shadowing a local leader, attending local judicial trials, and observing legislative and committee sessions at the Capitol.

-Mission: Take Action
+Assignment: Take Action

 Assignments include writing letters to the editor, interviewing local leaders and volunteering for non-profit or community service organizations or political campaigns.
 Agents from all over Michigan are serious about taking action in their communities.
-And much to our delight, most are promoting SSI to their friends, Christian schools and youth groups.
+And much to our delight, most are promoting SSI to their friends, Christian schools, and youth groups.
 The Ambassador League provides the framework for SSI alumni to put what they learned into practice, and they’re doing it!